Generic Name: pertuzumab (per TOO zoo mab)

 Perjeta side effects

-Some people receiving a Perjeta injection have had a reaction to the infusion (when the medicine is injected into the vein).
-Tell your caregiver right away if you feel weak, tired, or nauseated, or if you have a fast heartbeat, headache, fever, chills, muscle pain, or an unusual taste in your mouth during the injection.
+Some side effects may occur during the injection.
+Tell your caregiver right away if you feel weak, tired, or nauseated, or if you have a fast heartbeat, headache, fever, chills, muscle pain, or an unusual taste in your mouth.

 Get emergency medical help if you have any of these signs of an allergic reaction to Perjeta: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have a serious side effect such as:

 shortness of breath (even with mild exertion), swelling, rapid weight gain;

 fever, swollen gums, painful mouth sores, pain when swallowing, skin sores, cold or flu symptoms, cough, trouble breathing;